clo4/deno_jamf_school/src/internal/README.md

 # internal

 This directory is not part of the public API.
-There is no guarantee of stability.
+There is no guarantee of stability as all files are considered implementation details.

 ## Structure